 Law is one of the most popular and esteemed career choices in India these days.

-Below is the list of varied skill set that students are exposed to during the course -
+Below is the list of a varied skill set that students are exposed to during the course -

-Students can choose to specialize in any of the following - Patent Law, Corporate Law, Civil Law, Criminal Law etc. Different specializations open varied career options like Corporate Management, Legal Services, Administrative Services etc.
+Students can choose to specialize in any of the following - Patent Law, Corporate Law, Civil Law, Criminal Law, etc. Different specializations open varied career options like Corporate Management, Legal Services, Administrative Services, etc.

 India is a country with one of the highest litigation rates.
 Therefore, lawyers will never have to worry about income.

 One can get a stipend of Rs 5000 to Rs 40,000 depending upon the advocate one is associated with.
 A law graduate working with Legal Process Outsourcing can earn a monthly salary between Rs 20,000 to Rs 50,000.

 Law graduates can work in all the three domains of the Government; the Legislature, Executive and the Judiciary.
 Which is why they say that Law degree can open the doors to a variety of careers.

 The Analytical ability, problem-solving tools, communication, and research skills learned in this course can be applied in many careers like management, town planning, consultancy, etc. There are roles where legal knowledge is particularly useful – such as HR or tax advisory work.